Navigating the Order: A Comprehensive Guide to Ordered Maps in Java

 Efficient Navigation:

-provides methods for navigating the map based on order, enabling:- Retrieving Elements: Easily accessing the first, last, or specific elements based on their position.
+NavigableMapprovides methods for navigating the map based on order, enabling:- Retrieving Elements: Easily accessing the first, last, or specific elements based on their position.

 - Range Queries: Finding elements within a specific range of keys.